-We performed the audit according to the planned scope and timing requirements previously communicated to management.
+We performed the audit according to the planned scope and timing requirements as previously communicated to management.
+Professional standards also require that we communicate to you the following information related to our audit.

 Qualitative Aspects of Accounting Practices

 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the District are described in Note 1 to the basic financial statements.